TakumaKira/product-list/README.md

 - Every image is loaded asynchronously.
 - You can check any images even if you went off-line until page reload.

+## Install Yarn

+This project prefers Yarn to manage packages.\
+To install Yarn, please follow instruction [here](https://yarnpkg.com/getting-started/install).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+Right after cloning, you need to run this command to run the scripts below.

 ### `yarn start`